ministryofjustice/security-guidance/docs/email-blocklist-process.md

 The MoJ is a public sector organisation.
 This means that any member of the public has the right to make an request for information about any item of public interest.
 General information about FOI is available on the [MoJ Intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/providing-information-to-the-public/freedom-of-information/).
 Security-specific considerations are outlined in the [Data Handling and Information Sharing Guide](data-handling-and-information-sharing-guide.md).

-The Security team applies vendor processes delisting an object or item from the external blocklist, where appropriate.
+The Security team applies vendor processes to remove an object or item from the external blocklist, where appropriate.

 **Note:** The MoJ Security team cannot assist with troubleshooting generic email delivery issues.